Can you see little me up on the parapets? Just one over from the last one on the right.

 You can cross from train car to train car seemlessly.

-There is of course much subway advertising geared toward the Olympics.
 NOtice how the Coke mirrors the atheletes event.

 We were wined and dined by the state department in between orientation meetings.
 Overwhelming amounts of information.
 I found some French comfort food in the Ritz complex.